Skip to content

 Follow the official guide (left, right), and take note of these things:

-As mentioned before, you'll see SMD components in your trackball bag - solder them similarly to what's explained in the official guide.
+As mentioned before, you'll see SMD components in the trackball bag - solder them similarly to what's explained in the official guide.

 SIDE: D-Pad